 Let’s start with some facts

 Of course, the other option is private preschool or kindergarten, which makes up about 50% of the preschools and kindergartens in Taiwan.
-Historically it’s relatively easy to find a private school because you can hand over cash and they will happily accept your child.
+Historically, it’s relatively easy to find a private school because you can hand over cash, and they will happily accept your child.
 This may change starting this August.
-The Taiwanese government will begin providing subsidies to families to pay for private preschools and kindergarten.
+The Taiwanese government will begin providing subsidies to families to pay for private preschools and kindergartens.
 I suspect this will make it harder for non-residents to find a spot at private preschools and kindergartens.

 Language Camps vs Preschool or Kindergarten